Please note that Tapas no longer supports Internet Explorer.

 If they fly and glide, keep purple and orange by your side.

-Stefan reacted in time, grabbed his sister by the arm, and jumped to a side.
-Rocks smashed onto the ground where they stood seconds before, as something that was hidden between the rocks above made itself free.
-In a swift decision, Stefan looked up, aimed, and fired at the gaping maw.
+Stefan grabbed his sister by the arm and leaped to the side.
+Rocks smashed onto the ground where they had stood seconds before, as something that was hidden between the rocks above made itself free.
+In a swift decision, Stefan turned and looked up, aimed, and fired at the gaping maw.
 The crystal broke in a flash of green light.
 A creature similar to a worm, with a mouth as only opening and large enough to eat him in one bite, recoiled and screeched.
 The movement caused more rocks to fall, blocking the children’s way out.

 The Morsus inversus was a type of monstrous plant that stayed fixed to its anchor point, but that didn’t make it any less dangerous.
 After the Great Collapse, this monster originated from some vegetable species that propagated via modified subterranean stems, like asparagus or ginger.